torrvision/spaint/README.md

 * The CMake executable is not on your path.
 * The MSBuild executable is not on your path.
 (Windows)
 * The Visual C++ compiler (cl.exe) is not on your path.
 (Windows)
+* The latest Visual Studio updates have not been installed.
+(Windows)

 # Licence